CGJennings/se3docs/docs/um-ui-preferences.md

 Customize the buttons shown on the [context bar](um-ui-context-bar.md).

+### Cloud fonts

+The cloud fonts feature gives you access to thousands of free fonts that are downloaded on demand.
+Both plug-in developers and end users can make use of them.
+For end users, the cloud fonts preference category lets you explore and select fonts.
+When you find a font family you want to use, select it in the list and then choose **Reserve**.
+From now on, this font will be kept downloaded and up to date, and you can use it anywhere that you can specify a font family, such as in a `<family>` markup tag or the the typeface field of generic cards.

 ### Design support

 Options that change how game component editors offer advice on your designs.
 (Not all game component editors offer design support.)